Probate Guardianship

 Investigation

-- If petitioner is a relative of the child: A court investigator will interview the petitioner and the child.
+Unless waived by the court, an investigation will be conducted prior to appointing a guardian (before the hearing).- If petitioner is a relative of the child: A court investigator will interview the petitioner and the child.
 If the child’s parents are alive and available, the investigator may interview them too and any other persons deemed essential.
 The investigator will set up a formal home study where they will visit the home where the child will live, do a background check on the petitioner and review the child’s school and medical records.
 The investigation is to determine if there is a valid need for the guardianship.

 - The investigator will make a recommendation to the judge.